A digital production available online only, presented by the Chan Centre

 Often called the “battle that made Canada,” Vimy Ridge resulted in over 10,000 Canadian casualties.
-Through direct storytelling, verbatim theatre, and live music, Brendan McLeod examines misconceptions and varying perspectives around the battle, while drawing parallels to other formative events in our nation’s past.
-Featuring inventive musical interpretations of WWI soldier songs, Ridge probes difficult yet necessary questions about how and why we grieve.
+Through direct storytelling, verbatim theatre, and live music, McLeod examines misconceptions and varying perspectives around the battle, while drawing parallels to other formative events in our nation’s past.
+Featuring inventive musical interpretations of WWI soldier songs throughout the film, Ridge probes difficult yet necessary questions about how and why we grieve.
 A vivid, kinetic ride through history, as well as an intimate, personal examination of our connection to the past, Ridge is a visceral work that passionately argues against the exploitation of young lives.

 “A creative typhoon” (The Georgia Straight), author, musician, educator, and slam poet Brendan McLeod is a founder and member of the acclaimed, long-running Vancouver folk group The Fugitives and was Poet of Honour at the 2012 Canadian Festival of Spoken Word.
 After wowing Chan Centre audiences in 2016 with his award-winning one-man show Brain—which bravely tackled his personal experiences with obsessive-compulsive disorder—“Canada’s top slam spieler” (CBC) returns with an impactful show that honours the memory of Canadian soldiers while taking a searing look at the futility of war and the callousness of political and military leaders.